Umang2006/Drowsiness_Alert_System_for_Drivers/README.md

 Driver fatigue is a significant contributor to road accidents worldwide, often resulting in impaired reaction times and poor decision-making.
 Many drivers underestimate the impact of drowsiness, making proactive detection systems crucial for safety.
 DrowSee aims to address this challenge by offering a distraction-free, real-time monitoring solution that can be integrated seamlessly into the driving experience.

-## Project Objectives

-- **Accurately detect signs of driver drowsiness** using facial landmark analysis and eye aspect ratio (EAR) computation.
-- **Provide real-time alerts** to drivers when drowsiness is detected, enabling timely corrective action.
-- **Design a modular and adaptable system** that can be further extended for embedded or in-vehicle deployment.
-- **Promote road safety** by reducing the risk of accidents caused by driver fatigue.

-## Features
+## Key Features

-- Real-time video processing from a standard webcam.
-- Facial landmark detection using Mediapipe for robust eye tracking.
+- **Real-Time Monitoring:** Processes live video to detect and analyze facial landmarks.
-- Calculation of Eye Aspect Ratio (EAR) to identify prolonged eye closure.
+- **Eye Aspect Ratio (EAR) Analysis:** Calculates EAR to identify prolonged eye closure, a key indicator of drowsiness.
+- **Image Enhancement:** Utilizes OpenCV techniques such as histogram equalization and brightness/contrast adjustment to improve detection accuracy in low-light conditions.
-- Immediate audio alerts when drowsiness is detected.
+- **Immediate Alerts:** Displays visual warnings when drowsiness is detected.
-- Lightweight and efficient implementation suitable for prototyping and demonstration.
+- **Modular Design:** Easily extensible for additional features or hardware integration.

+## How It Works

+1. **Video Capture:** The system captures frames from a standard webcam.
+2. **Image Enhancement:** Each frame is enhanced using OpenCV to improve visibility, especially in low-light environments.
+3. **Facial Landmark Detection:** Mediapipe Face Mesh identifies key eye landmarks in each frame.
+4. **EAR Calculation:** The Eye Aspect Ratio is computed for both eyes and averaged.
+5. **Drowsiness Detection:** If the EAR remains below a set threshold for a specified duration, the system flags potential drowsiness and displays an alert.

 ## Future Work

 - Integration with embedded hardware platforms (e.g., Raspberry Pi, Jetson Nano) for in-vehicle deployment.
+- Advanced detection under challenging conditions (e.g., extreme lighting, occlusions).
-- Extension to monitor additional cues such as yawning or head tilt.
+- Expansion to monitor additional cues such as yawning or head movement.
-- Development of a user-friendly interface and mobile app for real-time monitoring.
+- Development of a user-friendly interface and audio alert system.